How schools can improve literacy and numeracy performance and why it (still) matters

 - encourage teachers to share key findings during professional development

 - reflect on strategies, policies or practices currently in place to lift student literacy and numeracy performance

-- lead discussions with staff about areas to improve across the school – you may wish to refer to Reading and numeracy guides on the department website
+- lead discussions with staff about areas to improve across the school – you may wish to refer to the Reading and numeracy guides and the Literacy and numeracy webpage on the department website

 - access NAPLAN Scout reports to support improvement strategies and monitor progress

 - support staff to find connections between What works best, the School Excellence Framework and the strategies contained in the resource.